 Your role as a UW Innovator: Ownership of application, timely response to communication, attending working meetings and presentations where applicable, and providing progress reports where applicable.

-Our role at CoMotion: Provide guidance and advice on commercialization grant applications (note that the more lead time that is provided, the more aid CoMotion can provide).
+Our role at CoMotion: Provide guidance and advice on commercialization funding applications (note that the more lead time that is provided, the more aid CoMotion can provide).
 Provide CoMotion resources, including experienced business mentors who can help develop a defensible business model.

-Got an idea that you think has commercial potential?
+Have an idea that you think has commercial potential?
 Dream of starting a company in the future?
 Then the UW NSF I-Corps Site program may be right for you.
 Learn more...